UKCloud/documentation/articles/oracle/orcl-sd-private.md

 ## What is Private Cloud for Oracle Software?

 Private Cloud for Oracle Software enables you to have private implementations of Oracle's Engineered Systems within UKCloud's assured, sovereign data centres, Crown Hosting Data Centres or even on-premises.
-It enables you to have a tailored Oracle environment specifically for the high performance or big data analytical platforms that are proprietary to Oracle, while connecting to workloads that you have within the rest of our multi-cloud ecosystem, including UKCloud for Oracle Software – a multi-tenant cloud option for Oracle VMs.
+It enables you to have a tailored Oracle environment specifically for the high performance or big data analytical platforms that are proprietary to Oracle, while connecting to workloads that you have within the rest of our multi-cloud ecosystem.

 ## What the service can help you achieve

-- Retain your investment in Oracle licencing
+- Retain your investment in Oracle licensing

 - Use specialised Oracle hardware such as Oracle Exadata to boost performance of mission-critical applications